-- 1. A representative from the Office of the Dean of Students will present an overview of the allegations which will summarize the hearing to come. - 2.
+- 1. The Director of Student Affairs will present an overview of the allegations which will summarize the hearing to come. - 2.
 The accusing student and then the accused student may present a short opening statement if he/she chooses. - 3.
 The Hearing Board may ask questions of the accusing student and the accused student. - 4.
-The representative from the Office of the Dean of Students will call witnesses to provide statements under oath.
+The Director of Student Affairs will call witnesses to provide statements under oath.
 Witnesses may give a statement or they may choose to just respond to questions posed to them by the Hearing Board. - 5.
 Throughout the proceeding, the parties may refer to any previously submitted evidence.
 However, no new evidence should be introduced, nor will any such evidence be considered. - 6.
 The accusing student and then the accused student may present a short closing statement if he/she chooses. - 7.
-The representative from the Office of the Dean of Students will then summarize the next steps of the judicial process.
+The Director of Student Affairs will then summarize the next steps of the judicial process.